 In preparing the financial statements of NICB, transactions in currencies other than NICB's functional currency are recorded at the rate of exchange prevailing on the date of the transaction.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing on the end of the reporting period.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the date when the fair value was determined.
+Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.